-'Popham Oyster' Pleurotus ostreatus NSPO2: Produces highly branched clusters of off-white/tan mushrooms that yield well in both cold and warm temperatures.
+'Popham Oyster' Pleurotus ostreatus NSPO2: Produces highly branched clusters of off-white/tan mushrooms that yield better in warm temperatures.

 'Snow Oyster' Pleurotus ostreatus NSPO3: Produces very dense clusters that are pure white in color.
 This strain performs very well during the coldest months of the year but is not recommended for warm weather production.

 'Shmoyster' Pleurotus ostreatus NSPO15: An alternative blue oyster strain.
-Lighter in color than our PO1 with impressive yields.
+Darker in color than our PO1 with impressive yields.
 A serious oyster with a serious name.